uber-go/nilaway/tools/cmd/integration-test/README.md

 The integration tests complement the unit tests by running NilAway through real drivers:

 - the standalone NilAway binary; and
+- `go vet` using the NilAway binary as its analysis tool; and
 - a custom golangci-lint binary containing the NilAway module plugin.

 This verifies the end-to-end driver setup, cross-package fact propagation, and diagnostic reporting in addition to the analysis logic covered by the unit tests.

+`go vet` runs analyzers independently for each package.
+It therefore cannot report the few diagnostics whose positions are in an imported package but that are discovered only while analyzing an importing package; those expectations are excluded only for the `go vet` driver.

 ## How the tests work